dicarlolab/mkturk/public/readme.md

 ParamFileRev: Dropbox revision # of the parameter file.
 The revision number is used to determine if a new version of the parameter file was found

+PhysicalPPI: physical quantity, should equal ENV.DevicePixelRatio*ENV.ViewportPPI, physical device pixels per inch

 RewardDuration: How long the reward is dispensed in milliseconds of time the pump is on.
 RewardDuration is derived by the user-specified RewardPer1000Trials in mL and the calibration curve for that pump type.

+SampleScale: Size of sample image in units of sample image width. sampleScale=1 displays a npx x npx image on npx x npx screen pixels on the screen (i.e. no up or down sampling/resizing/filtering of the image)

+ScreenRatio: the standard device pixel ratio for that screen assuming no scaling (retrieved from firestore device record if available)

+ScreenSizeInches: physical quantity, recorded physical size of screen (retrieved from firestore device record if available)

+ScreenSizePixels: physical quantity, recorded # of pixels of screen (retrieved from firestore device record if available)

 Subject: Name of subject, chosen from pulldown menu at beginning of task.

+TestScale: Size of the test image in units of sample image width

+UserAgent: info from window.navigator.UserAgent

+ViewportPixels: derived quantity computed as ENV.ViewportPixels = ENV.ScreenPhysicalPixels/ENV.DevicePixelRatio where ScreenPhysicalPixels is the screen spec retrieved from firestore, and DevicePixelRatio is from the scaling being used by the user as detected during the browser session

+ViewportPPI: derived quantity, equals ENV.ViewportPixels[0]/ENV.ScreenSizeInches[0], viewport pixels per inch (computed from first screen dimension)

 XGridCenter: The location of all grid points in pixels.
 Follows from user-specified NGridPoints and GridScale (e.g. to create a 3x3 grid with adjacent non-overlapping images, set NGridPoints=3, GridScale=1 and XGridCenters will be spaced by ImageWidthPixels)